SJTU-CGM/CDKAM/README.md

 - Firstly, download the package of the latest CDKAM release: https://github.com/SJTU-CGM/CDKAM

-- Secondly, set up the execution permission for the CDKAM folder.\
-chmod +x -R CDKAM

-- Finally, go in the extracted sub-directory "CDKAM".
+- Then, go in the extracted sub-directory "CDKAM".
 Then:\
 $ ./install.sh